oscarbvf/meu_app_teste/README.md

 # My First Rails App

 This is a simple Ruby on Rails project created as my first experience with the framework.
-It uses `scaffold` to implement a basic CRUD (Create, Read, Update, Delete) interface for posts.
+It uses `scaffold` to implement a basic CRUD (Create, Read, Update, Delete) interface for posts and comments.

 ## Purpose